ClickUp vs Notion 2026: Project Management Powerhouse or Flexible Knowledge Hub?

 Pricing breakdown at every tier

-- Free Forever: Offers basic task management, 100MB storage, and unlimited members.
-Suitable for individuals or very small teams with simple needs.
+- Free: Offers basic project management, 100MB storage, unlimited tasks, and limited views.
+Suitable for individuals or very small teams.

-- Plus: Around $8 per member/month (billed annually).
-Offers unlimited blocks for teams, file uploads, 30-day version history, and unlimited guests.
-Suitable for small teams and professionals.
+- Plus ($8/user/month billed annually): Unlimited block storage, unlimited file uploads, 30-day version history, and increased guest capacity.
+Good for small teams and professionals.

 Ease of use and learning curve